 Leo Fitzgerald wrote that – at the time his article was written in a postcard collectors’ yearbook – “‘young’ Mr Neil Cutts runs the business with scores of ‘lines’ besides his full-colour postcards where a run may be 4000 for a single scene.
 Contrast this with George’s production schedule where a standard run for one view would be nine dozen with all the prints taken from a glass plate and all individually processed with precision and professionalism.”

 In Schauble’s Age article of November 1993, it was reported that Neil’s two sons, Jeffrey and Stephen, were following the family footsteps, carrying camera gear as they travelled the country selling the company’s goods.
 Neil Cutts said he personally took about 80 per cent of the hundreds of new images each year, although only a selection was used.
-The company had produced black and white postcards until 1967, though demand for these had fallen since the Melbourne Olympics in 1956.
+The company had produced black and white postcards until 1967 – the year the firm moved to new premises at Glen Waverley – though demand for these had fallen since the Melbourne Olympics in 1956.